Search Engine Optimization

 Search engine optimization (SEO) is a component of search engine marketing (SEM).
 Both practices aim to increase a particular website’s visibility when a person searches for something using a search engine, like Google, for instance.
 With SEO, marketers attempt to optimize the web property to get a better organic ranking in the search results – when a person clicks an organic listing, it does not cost anything to the business.
-SEM goes beyond SEO, and involves many more methods, such as paid search advertising, to get a website more traffic, whether the traffic is free or paid.
+SEM goes beyond SEO and involves many more methods, such as paid search advertising, to get a website more traffic, whether the traffic is free or paid.

-SEO in a nutshell.
+SEO in a nutshell

 SEO is a way of creating your website that helps search engines such as Google, Yahoo, and Bing see it as a reputable place for information.
 Search Engines crawl your website and index your pages and content.
 These indexed pages are then presented to people doing searches on the web.
-By optimizing your website you’re showing search engines that you are a reputable website by creating content that’s informative and worth reading, following search engine rules and guidelines, and having other legitimate, reputable websites link to you as a resource
+By optimizing your website you’re showing search engines that you are a reputable website by creating content that’s informative and worth reading, following search engine rules and guidelines, and having other legitimate, reputable websites link to you as a resource.

-Think of your website like a house.
+Think of your website as a house.
 If you think about a house, you know there is more than one entry point.
 There may be a front door, a back door, and a garage door.
 These doors are like web pages.
-Every page on your website can act as door, or an entry point, in to your website.
+Every page on your website can act as a door, or an entry point, to your website.
 All of these pages can appear in search engine results.

 Part (emphasis on the word “part”) of the SEO equation is that the more pages of content you have on your website, the more traffic you’ll get.
-We are not suggesting you begin creating lots of pages with repetitive content or useless information, if only it were that easy.
+We are not suggesting you begin creating lots of pages with repetitive content or useless information–if only it were that easy.
 Contact us now to chat more about SEO and content.

 A keyword isn’t necessarily a single word.
-It can be a phrase, referred to as a “long tail keyword”.
+It can be a phrase, referred to as a “long-tail keyword.”
 Your website has content that contains keywords that are generally about your business.
 Those keywords are what people search when looking for information.
 Each page on your website should generally be focused on a specific keyword.